Together-Java/ModernJava/src/strings/common_escape_sequences.md

 Since the backslash is used to escape characters, it too needs to escaped in order to have it be in a `String`.
-So to encode `¯\_(ツ)_/¯` into a String you need to escape the first backslash.
+So to encode `¯\_(ツ)_/¯` into a String you need to escape the first backslash.[^forwardslash]

 ```java
 ~void main() {